Executive in Residence Program

-Click here to view bios of our Executives-in-Residence.
+Click here to view bios of our Executives in Residence.

 - Speaking engagements with the Family Enterprise club members or in partnership with other clubs that relate to the executive's area of focus

 - Campus treks to the executive's business location for an immersive experience with the executive and his/her business